pvigier/pvigier.github.io-jekyll/_posts/2017-06-15-part1-computational-graphs.md

 The UML diagram below gives a global view of the classes and their interactions.

 ![UML diagram of the library](/media/img/part1/uml_diagram.svg){: .center-image }

+And before, I forget you can retrieve the full code for this chapter [here](https://github.com/pvigier/pychain-part1).

 # Node class